Hardware-Hacks/goDog/README.md

 + Record
 + Preview (Safari on OS X only)

-# Setup
+## Setup

 First, set up [gdPi].
 Then, clone this repository onto a laptop or desktop computer, install the dependncies with NPM, and start the server by running `node server.js`.
+Then you're good to go.

 [gdPi API]: https://github.com/FrontRush/gdPi